Spain PM faces no-confidence vote defeat

 Spain PM Mariano Rajoy faces defeat in Friday no-confidence vote

-Prime Minister Mariano Rajoy is likely to be forced out of office after a key party said it would support a motion of no confidence against him, Spanish media report.
+Prime Minister Mariano Rajoy is likely to be forced out of office after a key party said it would support a motion of no confidence against him.

 The no-confidence vote is scheduled to take place on Friday and was tabled by the opposition Socialist party.